Joint Unitary Triangularization for Gaussian Multi-User MIMO Networks: Proof of lem:GTD_with_multiplicities

 Then, we need to apply the same matrix $\VVVV2$ to all matrices (since the encoder is shared by all users).
 We decompose the resulting matrices (after multiplying them by $\VVVV2$) according to the QR decomposition, resulting in unitary matrices $\UUUU{k}{2}$.
-The resulting extended triangular matrices will be denoted as $\TTT_k^{(2)} = \UUUU{k}2 \TTT_k^{(1)}\VVVV2$. \\
+We denote the resulting extended triangular matrices by $\TTT_k^{(2)} = \UUUU{k}2 \TTT_k^{(1)}\VVVV2$.